Crowther Station McKirdy Station Paju Station

-McKirdy was a series of stops named likely named after William McKirdy, a prominent official and businessman in the Nipigon/Lake Nipigon area at the time.
-It was composed of two stations/stops, located at Mileposts 49.7 and 50.1, and a ballast pit located at Milepost 52.3.
+McKirdy was a series of stops likely named after William McKirdy, a prominent official and businessman in the Nipigon/Lake Nipigon area at the time.
+It was composed of two stations/stops, located at Mileposts 49.7/99.4 and 50.1/99.8 respectively, and a ballast pit located at Milepost 52.3/102.

-East McKirdy was a flag stop, while McKirdy was regarded as a station (likely without any formal structure) and both had small sidings (approximately 1300 feet) until the late 70s.
+East McKirdy was a flag stop which first appeared on railway timetables in 1938 with a 10-car spur, while McKirdy was regarded as a “station” but only had a siding.
+Both appear on the 1970s edition topographic map but the spur at East McKirdy was removed in 1956 and siding at McKirdy was removed from service in 1965.
 A section house was located a quarter-mile east of East McKirdy.
-Why there were two stops each with its own siding located less than half a mile apart is unknown.
+Why there were two stops each with its own siding/spur located less than half a mile apart is unknown.

 There are several videos of the McKirdy area in the YouTube playlist below.